smxi/inxi/README.txt

 like crucial.com, which has the best ram hardware tool I know of.

 The core mission of inxi is to always work on all systems all the time.
-Well, all linux systems with the core tools inxi requires to operate installed.
-Ie, not android, yet.
+Well, all systems with the core tools inxi requires to operate installed.
+Ie, not Android, yet.
 What this means is this: you can have a 10 year old box, or probably 15, not sure, and you can install today's inxi on it, and it will run.
 It won't run fast, but it will run.
 I test inxi on a 200 MHz laptop from about 1998 to keep it honest.
 That's also what was used to optimize the code at some points, since differences appear as seconds, not 10ths or 100ths of seconds on old systems like that.

 inxi is being written, and tested, on Perl as old as 5.08, and will